-Those first few years attracted the hale and hearty (you had to be both in those days—most ski areas only had rope tows).
-The day before a trip, the trip leader frantically phoned around, trying to find hotel accommodation.
-By the late 1950s, as skiing’s popularity grew, it became more difficult to get reservations.
-So Miramar formed a committee to find a suitable property in Vermont to develop into a permanent lodge.
+By the late 1950s, as skiing’s popularity and the club’s size grew, it became increasingly difficult to obtain hotel reservations.
+So Miramar formed a committee to find a suitable property in Vermont to buy and develop into a lodge.

 A place to call home

 In the summer of 1962, the Miramar search committee decided to buy the R.S.
 Joslin Feed Store, an old barn that was built on the foundation of a 1839 grist mill.
 The seven acre property was ideal, with 750 feet of riverfront on the Mad River and a short distance across a covered bridge from central Waitsfield, Vermont, but would require substantial structural changes to become a ski lodge.

 To pay for the purchase, each Miramar member contributed at least $75, and many voluntarily contributed more.Members quickly got to work to construct three floors and build rooms within the barn’s shell.
 Members had biweekly work trips to the lodge through the off-season, with 30-35 people attending each trip.

 Though it took several years to finish the lodge’s renovations, members began using the lodge for weekly ski trips that winter, with sheets instead of walls to separate the bedrooms and exposed beams throughout.